changeworld/azure-docs.pl-pl/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Tworzenie funkcji przy użyciu platformy Azure for Students Starter | Microsoft Docs
+title: Create a Function using Azure for Students Starter
-description: Dowiedz się, jak utworzyć funkcję platformy Azure z poziomu subskrypcji startowej platformy Azure dla uczniów Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Learn how to create an Azure Function from within an Azure for Student Starter subscription Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
-services: functions
-documentationcenter: na
 author: alexkarcher-msft
-manager: ggailey777
-ms.assetid: ''
-ms.service: azure-functions
 ms.topic: quickstart
 ms.date: 02/22/2019
 ms.author: alkarche
-ms.openlocfilehash: b4a143f14dc4e443570e8eca9ce6ce9e81b1d783
+ms.openlocfilehash: b86ea2367a17baa8c57b8d0c0331c0cd3cfbb481
-ms.sourcegitcommit: 44e85b95baf7dfb9e92fb38f03c2a1bc31765415
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 08/28/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70096644"
+ms.locfileid: "74227098"
 ---
-# <a name="create-a-function-using-azure-for-students-starter"></a>Tworzenie funkcji przy użyciu platformy Azure for Students Starter
+# <a name="create-a-function-using-azure-for-students-starter"></a>Create a Function using Azure for Students Starter

-W tym samouczku utworzymy funkcję HTTP Hello World w ramach subskrypcji platformy Azure for Students Starter.
-Zawarto również informacje o tym, co jest dostępne w Azure Functions w tym typie subskrypcji.

-*Platforma Microsoft Azure for Students Starter* ułatwia rozpoczęcie pracy z produktami platformy Azure, które są potrzebne do samotworzenia w chmurze.
-[Więcej informacji na temat tej oferty znajdziesz tutaj.](https://azure.microsoft.com/offers/ms-azr-0144p/)
+In this tutorial, we will create a hello world HTTP function in an Azure for Students Starter subscription.
+We'll also walk through what's available in Azure Functions in this subscription type.

+Microsoft *Azure for Students Starter* gets you started with the Azure products you need to develop in the cloud at no cost to you.
+[Learn more about this offer here.](https://azure.microsoft.com/offers/ms-azr-0144p/)

 Usługa Azure Functions umożliwia wykonywanie kodu w środowisku [bezserwerowym](https://azure.microsoft.com/solutions/serverless/) bez konieczności uprzedniego tworzenia maszyny wirtualnej lub publikowania aplikacji internetowej.
-[Dowiedz się więcej o funkcjach tutaj.](./functions-overview.md)
+[Learn more about Functions here.](./functions-overview.md)

-## <a name="create-a-function"></a>Tworzenie funkcji
+## <a name="create-a-function"></a>Create a Function

- W tym temacie dowiesz się, jak używać funkcji do tworzenia protokołu HTTP wyzwalanego przez funkcję "Hello World" w Azure Portal.
+ In this topic, learn how to use Functions to create an HTTP triggered "hello world" function in the Azure portal.

 ![Tworzenie aplikacji funkcji w witrynie Azure Portal](./media/functions-create-student-starter/function-app-in-portal-editor.png)

-## <a name="sign-in-to-azure"></a>Logowanie do platformy Azure
+## <a name="sign-in-to-azure"></a>Zaloguj się w usłudze Azure

 Zaloguj się do witryny Azure Portal pod adresem <https://portal.azure.com> przy użyciu danych konta Azure.